-We have also posted the narrative and schedule of completion for a cross-section of successful applications from 2022.
+We have also posted the narrative and schedule of completion for a cross-section of successful applications from the 2024 round.
 To find these examples, go to the Sample Applications on the IMLS website and scroll down the page to the AAHC examples.
 Looking at these proposals might help clarify your thinking about your own.

-Each PDF contains a copy of the 7 page narrative and also the schedule of completion.
+Each PDF contains a copy of the 7 page narrative and also the schedule of completion, some will also include a digital products plan.